 git log --after="2019-3-2"

-In this command, we have specified a date to filter our commits.
+We have specified a date to filter our commits.
 Similarly, if we want to retrieve a list of commits from before yesterday, we could do so using this command:

 git log --before="yesterday"

-In this example, we have specified a relative value (“yesterday”).
+We have specified a relative value (“yesterday”).

 Now, suppose we want to retrieve a list of commits that were published after 2019-3-2 and before 2019-3-19.
 We could do so using this command: